Events that Affect Participation

 If You Continue to Work Beyond Age 65

 If you continue to work beyond age 65, your group supplemental life insurance will be reduced to a percentage of the coverage in force just prior to your 65th birthday.
-The amount of your insurance will be rounded to the next higher $10,000 and reduced by the following percentage:
+The amount of your insurance will be rounded to the next higher $10,000 and reduced to the following percentage:

 Percent of Original Benefit